Genomic Expression Archive

 GEA will ask you for the technology and name of the array, and applies it to the whole submission.
 If you have used different types of technologies for the same set of samples, we ask you to create separate submissions.
 Please make sure that the submissions have distinct titles (even though they may belong to the same study), in order to avoid mistakes.
 If you have samples from more than one array design in your experiment, it is possible to submit only one experiment.
 If you wish to do this, please contact GEA team.

-Microarray experiment submission
+Microarray data submission

 Create a new submission